elixir-toolshed/toolshed/README.md

 [![CircleCI](https://circleci.com/gh/elixir-toolshed/toolshed.svg?style=svg)](https://circleci.com/gh/elixir-toolshed/toolshed)
 [![Hex version](https://img.shields.io/hexpm/v/toolshed.svg "Hex version")](https://hex.pm/packages/toolshed)

-Toolshed aims to improve the Elixir shell experience by adding a number of helpers.
-This is really helpful when a normal Unix shell prompt is unavailable or inconvenient.
-Toolshed was originally written for [Nerves](https://nerves-project.org), but doesn't require it and the Nerves-specific helpers are compiled out for normal Elixir projects.
+Toolshed improves the Elixir shell experience by adding a number of IEx helpers.
+This helps when a normal Unix shell prompt isn't easily accessible like on [Nerves](https://nerves-project.org).
+It doesn't require Nerves, though, and all Nerves-specific commands aren't even compiled if you're not using it.

 Here's a sample list of helpers:

 * `cmd` - run a command and print out the output
+* `ping` and `tcping` - check if a remote host is using ICMP or TCP
+* `ifconfig` - list network interfaces
+* `weather` - get the current weather from [wttr.in](https://wttr.in/)
 * `top` - get a list of the top processes and their OTP applications based on CPU and memory
-* `exit` - exit an IEx session (useful over ssh)
 * `tree` - list directory contents as a tree
-* `save_term!`/`load_term!` - save and load Elixir terms to files
-* `ping` - check if a remote host is up (almost like ping, but uses TCP instead of ICMP to avoid needing additional permissions)
-* `ifconfig` - list network interfaces
 * `lsusb` - list USB devices

 To get a complete list: